A concise tutorial review of reverse osmosis and electrodialysis: Theory of electrodialysis for a 1:1 salt solution

+which expresses that all salt that is removed from one channel ends up in the other channel.
+This balance assumes there is no water flow across the membranes.
+If both channels have the same inlet concentration, then $c\s{d,in}=c\s{c,in}=c\s{f}$.
+We can now use Eq.~\eqref{eq_ED_5} to calculated $c\s{c}$, and only solve Eq.~\eqref{eq_ED_2} for the diluate channel.
+Next, we introduce the time-on-stream, $t^* = z/v\s{z}$, and rewrite Eq.~\eqref{eq_ED_2} for the d-channel to

-where the time-on-stream, $t^*$, is given by $t^*= z / v\s{z}$.
-This representation shows that this model is equally valid for two very different cases: first, the above-discussed geometry of an ED cell pair with two co-current flow channels, and second the same model also applies for an ED stack with relatively low desalination `per pass' where the effluents of each channel are rerouted to two storage tanks from which the same channel is fed again.
-Now $t^*$ really is a time.
-In that case, the area/volume ratio, $a\s{d}$, in Eq.~\eqref{eq_ED_6} is changed to the area of one membrane times the number of cell pairs, divided by the volume of the d-reservoir (including volumes of tubing and the channels in the ED stack).
-The final modification is that in Eq.~\eqref{eq_ED_5}, we replace volume flow rates by the two reservoir volumes.
-Note that the model as presented assumes no volume flow through the membranes, but this effect can be included with few modifications.
-Let us point out again that despite the appearance of a `time' $t^*$, nevertheless at the level of the membrane this is a steady-state process model.
+and this representation shows that this model can be used for two very different cases: first, the above-discussed geometry of an ED cell pair with two co-current flow channels, but we can also use it for an ED stack with relatively low desalination per pass, where the effluents of each channel are rerouted to two storage tanks from which the same channel is fed again.
+In this second type of calculation, $t^*$ really is a time.
+In that case, the area/volume ratio, $a\s{d}$, in Eq.~\eqref{eq_ED_6} is the area of one membrane times the number of cell pairs, divided by the volume of the d-reservoir (including volumes of tubing and the channels in the ED stack).
+The other modification for this second type of calculation is that in Eq.~\eqref{eq_ED_5}, volume flow rates are replaced by the two reservoir volumes.
+Finally, we have to find expressions for current efficiency, $\lambda\s{th}$, and current density, $I$, as function of $c\s{d}$ and the applied cell pair voltage $V\s{cp}$.

-To solve this model, we can calculate the time step $\Delta t^*$ when we let $c\s{d}$ step downward in fixed increments starting at an initial value.
-We can use the Crank-Nicolson scheme in which $\lambda\s{th}$ and $I$ are averaged between known values at subsequent `\textit{c}\textsubscript{d}-lines', at \textit{k}-1 and \textit{k}, according to~\cite{Biesheuvel_Dykstra_2020}

-Now we only have to formulate expressions for current efficiency, $\lambda\s{th}$, and for current density, $I$, as function of $c\s{d}$ and cell pair voltage $V\s{cp}$.
 This is discussed in the next section.